 Once your personalized series of Invisalign braces have been worn to completion, the journey is not quite over.
 Just like traditional metal braces, you want to keep your carefully shifted teeth in their new, proper positions.
 This is done with retainers.

 Find out if you are a good candidate for Invisalign.
-Consult with Elite Provider of Invisalign, Dr. Ken Cirka, located in Center City in Philadelphia.
+Consult with Elite Provider of Invisalign, Dr. Ken Cirka, Dr. Jessica Meier, Dr. Mimi Jeon and Dr. Stephanie Smith, located in Center City in Philadelphia.
 Find out what your individual treatment will entail, including time commitment and cost, and achieve the straight smile you’ve always wanted.